duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_4_use_dashboard.md

 Requires: You have completed the Dashboard setup as documented in [](#duckiebot-dashboard-setup).

 </div>

+This section shows how to use the Duckietown Dashboard on the Duckiebot.

 ## What is in the Dashboard? {#dashboard-overview status=ready}